arunrmit/Project_1-Exploratory_Data_Analysis/README.md

 download.file(url = urlp, destfile = "ProjectData.zip") <br />
 unzip("ProjectData.zip")<br />

-The files are in RDS file format, by using readRDS the data has been read and stored under the following variable.<br />
+The files are in RDS file format, by using readRDS the data has been read and stored under the following variables.<br />
 NEI <- readRDS("summarySCC_PM25.rds") <br />
 SCC <- readRDS("Source_Classification_Code.rds") <br />